stoyef/MA_thesis/README.md

 - [x] Master top to bottom simulation function $\to$ for gamma, von Mises, normal distributions
 - [x] Master simulation loop function $\to$ for gamma, von Mises, normal distributions
 - [ ] Incorporate zero-inflation?
-- [ ] Simulation for different configurations: Save results and plots
+- [x] Simulation for different configurations: Save results and plots
 - [ ] 3D visualization for two-dimensional data
 - [ ] Think about additional meaningful research prospects for simulations

 ## ToDo Data Example
 - [ ] Look for appropriate data

-      - One dimensional acceleraation data $\to$ gamma distribution
+      - One dimensional acceleration data $\to$ gamma distribution
       - Two dimensional step length and turning angle data $\to$ gamma and von Mises distribution
       - Other more sophisticated features
 - [ ] Apply different AR(p) HMM models and compare models graphically